surprisetalk/croak/README.md

 `x` is meaningless on its own.

-`:x` refers to the literal "x" symbol on its own.
+``x` refers to the literal "x" symbol on its own.

+Later you'll see that the backtick is actually a deferred evaluation operator.
+It accepts text and returns a symbol.

 Assignment is a necessary evil.

-    ≔ :x 42
+    ≔ `x 42
     =  x 42

-### ASSIGNMENT

-    ≔ :x 42

 ### PRECEDENCE

-Functions accept the two things immediately to their right.
+Functions accept only one argument at a time.
+Return a second function if you want to accept multiple arguments.
+Currying makes this easy.

 There is no operator precedence.

+To group expressions, use spacing.

+    =   4   + 2 2

+    =   identity   λ `x x

+In the above example, we showcase all three levels of grouping.
+The tightest grouping is ``x`, which is a backtick operator and the expression `x` lumped together.
+Next, we have `λ 'x x` which uses single spaces to let things breathe.
+Lastly, we have the entire expression, which uses triple spaces to separate each subexpression.

-If you want to group executions, use parentheses.
+If you want to group really complicated executions, use indentation.

+    = true
+      = 6
+        * 2 3

+    = true
-    = 6 (* 2 3)
+    | = 6
+    | | * 2 3

+Each line is evaluated on its own and used as an argument for the parent function.

 ### TYPES